NullArray/AutoSploit/README.md

 Installing AutoSploit is very simple, you can find the latest stable release [here](https://github.com/NullArray/AutoSploit/releases/latest).
 You can also download the master branch as a [zip](https://github.com/NullArray/AutSploit/zipball/master) or [tarball](https://github.com/NullArray/AutSploit/tarball/master) or follow one of the below methods;

-###### Docker Compose
+##### Docker Compose
-Using DOcker Compose is by far the easiest way to get AutoSploit up and running without too much of a hassle.
+Using Docker Compose is by far the easiest way to get AutoSploit up and running without too much of a hassle.

 ```
 git clone https://github.com/NullArray/AutoSploit.git